KyleAMathews/vite-plugin-capsize-radix-ui/README.md

 The plugin sets the variables for Radix's Type scale and Font family for Radix.
 It doesn't set Font weight.
 It sets the strong, em, and quote to use the default font family.
+You can set the default, heading, and coding font stacks separately.

 See e.g. the [documentation for `<Text>`](https://www.radix-ui.com/themes/docs/components/text).